FlowCrypt/flowcrypt-browser/README.md

 Live tests: [![Live Tests](https://semaphoreci.com/api/v1/flowcrypt/flowcrypt-browser/branches/master/badge.svg)](https://semaphoreci.com/flowcrypt/flowcrypt-browser)

 This project has been written in TypeScript.
 However, since browsers only understand JavaScript, the project needs to be transpiled to it.
-You need to build the project the first time you download it, and then build it again after each change you make to see the result in the browser.
+You need to build the project the first time you download/clone it, and then build it again after each change you make to see the result in the browser.
 To get started, please follow the instructions below:

 1. Navigate to the project folder and install the tooling by running the following commands: